People have described Michaela as, "Authentically kind, intentional and capable of creating a safe space for counselling."

 In university I studied psychology and then focused on counselling in my Master’s degree.
 I also completed an undergraduate internship and two Master’s level practica.
 I took part in academic and mental health assessment for at-risk youth, academic support of university students, and psychotherapy for adults with mental health disorders.
 These experiences reinforced my conviction to be a counsellor!

-Since 2017 I have been working as an Substance Abuse Counsellor in an outpatient clinic.
-I help people make changes in their addictive behaviours, by either fully stopping use or managing moderation.
-I also provide counselling for concurrent mental health concerns, and support loved ones of those with addiction concerns.
+Since 2017 I have been actively working as a therapist in an outpatient clinic through Alberta Health Services supporting patients and families with their mental health concerns.
 I have previous experience as a support worker in inpatient hospital settings, individual home support, and hotline crisis counselling.
-In those positions I often provided supportive counselling, helped problem solve day to day tasks, and did risk assessments, ensuring safety.
+In those positions I provided supportive counselling, helped problem solve day-to-day tasks, and did risk assessments to ensure safety.

-When I’m not working, I can be found hanging out with my hubby and two cats, dancing for fun, rock climbing, doing experimental cooking, doodling, and catching up on anime or fantasy shows.
+When I’m not working, I can be found hanging out with my family, dancing for fun, rock climbing, doing experimental cooking, doodling, and catching up on anime or fantasy shows.
 I like to think that artistic aspects of my hobbies inform how I approach counselling.
 Let’s get creative!

 My Approach: